 One thing you need to make sure when you submit a photo for a competition is that you actually have the rights to do so.
 Do not give in to the temptation to submit somebody elses shot.
 That will backfire.
 And don't make your life difficult.
 Once you understand what the competition rules require take your funny or creative shot that could make it, submit your photo and move on.
 If you win they will let you know!

 Find the latest Mind Food competitions here.
 MiNDFOOD magazine has both a traditional and an online version and is published by Michael and Michelle McHugh since 2008.
 The magazine covers Health, Self, Food, Travel, Community, Environment, Culture, News, Fashion, Beauty, Style and Technology.
 It pretty much covers all lifestyle topics.
 They run mainly words-or less competitions and you can win prizes such as cosmetics, music and movies, kitchen stuff, books and gadgets.

-- Win a Elastic Island Adventures books (Books & Magazines)
+- Win a copy of Family Guide to Waste-Free Living (Books & Magazines)

-- Win a Flinders Heritage Watch (Cosmetics & Jewellery)
+- Win a Peter Thomas Roth Jet, Set, Facial (Cosmetics & Jewellery)

 Glassons is an women’s fashion label with around 30 outlets nation wide.
 Glassons carries fashion for women of all ages.
 They carry a good selection of clothes and upgrade the range of products regularly.
 As policy Glassons offers free standard delivery on all Australian orders, and can ship to Sydney within 3 hours for less than 5 dollars.

 - Win a $1,000 wardrobe (Vouchers & Gift Cards)